 Rural Roadside Vegetation Management is maintained by Roads Operators who are committed to effecting a safe roadside environment for the safety of all roadway users while valuing the natural environment.
 This policy is developed to provide operable guidelines for the management of roadside vegetation and is premised on a vegetation management approach using manual, herbicidal, and mechanical means in demonstration of practical and cost-effective environmental stewardship. - Click this link to review the Rural Roadside Vegetation Management Policy

 Snowplowing and Snow Removal is the responsibility of the Roads Division within the Works and Engineering Department during the winter months.
 Roads are cleared on a priority basis.
-Arterial roads and bus routes receive the highest priority followed by collector roads down to local residential streets.
-Any questions about winter maintenance activities may be directed to (905) 885-2431.
+Arterial roads and bus routes receive the highest priority followed by collector roads down to local residential streets.Click this link to review the Winter Maintenance Level of Service Policy.

 Annual Resurfacing Program is the responsibility of the Roads Division and this annual program is implemented to address any pavement issues on Municipal roads in both the urban and rural areas.
 This annual program addresses issues from the stability and structure of the road, along with cracking, patching, potholes and/or any deterioration that may be occurring.
 Each road has been rated from good, fair, poor, and/or very poor based on the issues stated above and were placed into a preliminary anticipated resurfacing schedule based on an annual fixed capital budget per year.